5 Ways to Make Your Bed Cozier (for Those Who Plan to Hibernate Until Spring)

 From the best bed warmer to the warmest duvet insert, here's everything you need to sleep soundly this winter.

-In the summer, we're all about the coolest, most breathable bed sheets, but the second fall hits, we're ready to cozy up our beds, turning them into warm sanctuaries.
+In the summer, we're all about the coolest, most breathable bed sheets, but the second winter weather arrives, we're ready to cozy up our beds, turning them into warm sanctuaries.
 Getting your bed ready for the chilly months ahead isn't difficult and it doesn't have to cost a fortune.
-A few simple swaps, like switching out your duvet insert and making the move to flannel sheets, will build a comfy bed you'll never want to leave.
-Get ready to hibernate this winter—these 5 bedding tricks create the coziest bed imaginable.
+A few simple swaps, like switching out your duvet insert and making the move to warm flannel sheets, will build a comfy bed you'll never want to leave.
+Get ready to hibernate this winter—these five bedding tricks create the dreamiest, coziest bed imaginable.